-- Some data you can delete whenever you like, such as the content that you create or upload.
-You can also delete activity information saved in your account, or choose to have it deleted automatically after a set period of time. - Other data is deleted or anonymised automatically after a set period of time, such as advertising data in server logs. - We keep some data until you delete your Google Account, such as information about how often you use our services. - And some data we retain for longer periods of time when necessary for legitimate business or legal purposes, such as security, fraud and abuse prevention, or financial record-keeping.
+- Some data you can delete whenever you like, such as your personal info or the content that you create or upload, like photos and documents.
+You can also delete activity information saved in your account, or choose to get it deleted automatically after a set period of time.
+We'll keep this data in your Google Account until you remove it or choose to have it removed. - Other data is deleted or anonymised automatically after a set period of time, such as advertising data in server logs. - We keep some data until you delete your Google Account, such as information about how often you use our services. - And some data we retain for longer periods of time when necessary for legitimate business or legal purposes, such as security, fraud and abuse prevention, or financial record-keeping.